Samu (wrestler): Various promotions (1990–1992)

-World Wrestling Federation (1992–1994, 1995-1996)
+World Wrestling Federation (1992–1994, 1995–1996)

 In July 1992, Samu and Fatu signed up with the World Wrestling Federation, managed by Samu's father Afa.
 The team changed their name to the Headshrinkers but their gimmick remained the same, Samoan wildmen.
 Rodney Anoaʻi also signed with the WWF but he was repackaged as "Yokozuna" and the family ties between him and the Samoans was not mentioned on air.
 The team first made their presence known when they helped Money Incorporated beat the Natural Disasters to win the WWF World Tag Team Championship.
 Early in their run with the WWF, the Headshrinkers feuded with the Natural Disasters and the recently formed High Energy.

-Between 1992 and the early part of 1994, the Headshrinkers maintained a position in the middle of the tag-team division, occasionally challenging for the titles and making sporadic PPV appearances feuding with teams like The Smokin' Gunns and Men on a Mission.
+Between 1992 and the early part of 1994, the Headshrinkers maintained a position in the middle of the tag-team division, occasionally challenging for the titles and making sporadic PPV appearances feuding with teams like The Smoking Gunns and Men on a Mission.
 The Headshrinkers assisted their relative Yokozuna in a casket match against The Undertaker at the 1994 Royal Rumble.
-In April 1994 the Headshrinkers turned face and challenged then tag-team champions The Quebecers, with the addition of manager Lou Albano the team won the gold on April 26, 1994.
+In April 1994 the Headshrinkers turned face and challenged then tag-team champions The Quebecers, and with the addition of manager Lou Albano the team won the gold on April 26, 1994.
 At King of the Ring 1994 on June 19 the Headshrinkers successfully defended their tag-team titles against Yokozuna and Crush.
 Their run with the titles came to a surprising end on an untelevised card on August 28 where they lost the titles to Shawn Michaels and Diesel.
 The title change happened just one day before they were scheduled to defend against Irwin R. Schyster and Bam Bam Bigelow.
 Soon after the title change, Samu left the WWF to recover from injuries and was replaced by Sione.
 Samu would then work in the independent circuit.

 After being away from the spotlight for a while Samu returned to the WWF in 1995.
 Samu along with his cousin Matt Anoaʻi were known as "The Samoan Gangster Party" with Samu being known as "Sammy the Silk" and Matt being "Big Matty Smalls".
 The two men did not wrestle for the WWF but watched Fatu from afar as the former Headshrinker tried to turn himself into a positive role model for kids on the street.
 The angle never went anywhere as the Samoan Gangster Party never got in the ring or confronted Fatu before he was repackaged and the whole angle was dropped.
-Samu and Tahitian Warrior did wrestle a few house shows against the Smokin Gunns in May 1996.
+Samu and Tahitian Warrior did wrestle a few house shows against the Smoking Gunns in May 1996.